Krak0ghost/py-updater/README.md

 cd py-updater/
 ```

-Now we can launch script with python compilator, if we do not have this compilator we need him install.
+Now we can launch script with python compiler, if we do not have this compilator we need him install.

 ```
 sudo apt update && sudo apt upgrade -y && sudo apt install python -y